-S

 everal of the municipal structures anticipate expansion in the future.
 This plan provides an opportunity to inform designers of those projects about the expectations and desired conditions surrounding each facility.
 This plan becomes a guiding tool to preserve the continuity of the site and grounds and a mechanism to evaluate the impacts, prior to each new addition.
 As with the site architecture, it is critical that during any expansion, renovation or even routine maintenance like exterior painting, the color palette, materials and design is carefully selected to embrace the precedent of the existing new Common's building.
-To maintain an increased quality of civic pride and continuity attention pride and continuity, attention to the city's building's exterior colors and style should be repeated throughout the park.
+To maintain an increased quality of civic pride and continuity, attention to the city's building's exterior colors and style should be repeated throughout the park.
+The Commons There is anticipated re-configuration of the Mayor and staff's administration offices.

-The Commons

-There is anticipated re-configuration of the Mayor and staff's administration offices.
 While this is an interior space project, influences to the building's entries and parking have been included in this plan.
 New parking configurations and access from both the public eastern entry and the staff, western entry as shown.

-YYFAP

-The youth program facilities have commissioned a substantial remodel and expansion.
+YYFAP The youth program facilities have commissioned a substantial remodel and expansion.
 Those plans have been included on this plan and inform the layout of loading and parking, pedestrian access, safety and emergency access.
 Anticipated youth program uses and state regulated size and configuration of exterior spaces have been allocated.
 This plan provides a guide to development and evaluation of the refinements required to complete the YYFAP facility.

-Library

-The library has projected to need additional space including storage.
+Library 6.42 The library has projected to need additional space including storage.
 For this plan and additional book storage annex was illustrated to work within the site constraints and the existing building.
-The plan also includes a conceptual design for a desired labyrinth and outdoor garden space.
+The plan also includes a conceptual design for a desired This plan becomes facily a guiding tool to preserve show the continuity of the site Entr and grounds.
+Pub labyrinth and outdoor garden space.
 During any process of designing expansion to this facility it will be important to ensure the public access and trail shown to begin at the Library Entry Court is accommodated.

-The north edge of the facil-

-a guiding tool to preserve the continuity of the site and grounds.

-This plan becomes

-Public Works

-ity has been enhanced with street tree plantings, under-story plantings and an appropriate site sign.
+Public Works The north edge of the facility has been enhanced with street tree plantings, under-story plantings and an appropriate site sign.
 Each side of the perimeter fence has been shown with additional plantings to screen or enhance views.
-Plantings along the east side, screening views of the plant from the adjacent church exist but could be enhanced.
-Talle east side, screening views of the plant from the adjacent church exist but could be enhanced.
+Plantings along the east side, screening views of the plant from the adiacent church exist but could be enhanced.
 Taller and evergreen materials would improve screening.
 Coordination with the church is encouraged.
 Diagonal, nose-in parking for staff and guests has been formalized along 7th street.
 These additional spaces provide assistance to the Library needs.
 The public works facility anticipates working with the community to provide space and configuration for a public organic materials recycling effort.
 Access to the equipment yard provides assistance for gathering and storage of materials.
 Special Spaces

-S

 everal plan features are included and specifically designed to accommodate special events and functions.
 Some activities requiring permanent space are of a seasonal nature or occur only periodically yet provide much-needed settings for infrequent ceremony and civic events.
 These spaces are designed to carefully embrace the users anticipated while recognizing their proximity to adjacent park functions.
 It was recognized that these spaces are often utilized by only a sub-group of the community.
-They were, however, determined important enough to justify a permanent location within the public's park.
+They were, however, determined important enough to justify a perma-

+÷

+1. .

+nent location within the public's park.